Bay City, Michigan: Government

 Bay City has a Commission-Manager form of government.
 The Mayor, who is elected to a four-year term, is the presiding officer of the City Commission and has the power to appoint some board and commission members, with the approval of the City Commission.
-The Mayor of Bay City is Kathleen Newsham, who has served in that capacity since January 2016.
+The Mayor of Bay City is Christopher Girard, whose term extends until December 2028.
+City operations are managed by the City Manager, who is chosen by the City Commission.
+Dana Muscott has been the City Manager for Bay City since 2017.
 The City Commission has nine members, one from each of the city's nine wards.
-City Commissioners serve four-year terms and term limited to two consecutive terms.
-The terms of the Commissioners are staggered; the even-numbered wards are elected together (in years 1999, 2003, 2007, etc.), and the odd-numbered wards are elected together (in years 2001, 2005, 2009, etc.).
-City operations are managed by the City Manager, who is chosen by the City Commission.
+City Commissioners as well as the Mayor serve four-year terms and are limited to two consecutive terms.
+Both the Mayor's seat and the City Commission are nonpartisan.
+Following the 2017-2019 Charter Commission and subsequent passage of the new charter, the years when Bay City elections are held changed.
+Formerly held in off-years (2009, 2013, 2017, etc.) the elections for odd-numbered commission seats are now held during mid-term/Gubernatorial election years, this began in 2022.
+Mayoral elections and elections for even-numbered commission seats are now held during Presidential election years, formerly being held in off-years (2011, 2015, 2017), this began in 2024.